 Tree Planting

-Please note: Most new projects will be scheduled for 2023-24 Fall/Winter installation.
-All plans must be in place by October 1, 2023.
+Please note: All new projects will be scheduled for 2025-26 Fall/Winter installation.
+All plans must be in place by September 1, 2025.

 While we do perform tree removal, Full Circle Tree & Shrub loves to replenish landscapes with new trees and shrubs!
 We can work with you to plant quality tree and shrub species that will thrive in your landscape.
-We recommend planting during dormancy (typically late October to early February, but prefer to get all trees installed by mid-December).
-We warranty our plants for a year provided they are planted in ideal weather conditions and maintained properly.
+We recommend planting during dormancy (typically late October to early February, but prefer to get all trees installed by mid-December, weather permitting).
+We conditionally warranty most of our trees for a year provided they are planted in ideal weather conditions and maintained properly.

 Tree planting is an involved process, but we can help with the following: